pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

   Princeton that we want a "directory" to consist of a top-level object (like a Book) and all its children.

-This means a requirement is that I'm able to copy a single directory and get everything I need to re-ingest that object and display it.
+This makes it a requirement that I am able to copy a single directory and get everything I need to re-ingest that object and display it.
 External references may not come in, but the hierarchy will.